Methodology

 Gini Coefficient

 The Gini coefficient measures dispersion in achievement distribution, ranging from 0 (all students have identical scores) to 1 (maximum dispersion).
-For a sorted vector of achievement scores:
+When sampling weights are available, EduStrat computes the weighted Gini coefficient using the covariance form on weighted fractional ranks.
+Observations are sorted in ascending order by score:

 Coefficient of Variation